And similarly, I’d take the latter in a heartbeat if I had to pick one out of the two. (Hint: I don’t.)

 Amazon eero 6 vs Netgear MK62: Performance

 I tested the two both as a single router and as a mesh system.
 In the latter, I used a wireless setup.
-If you choose to use wired backhaul, which is already recommended, you can expect the satellite’s performance to be the same as that of the router.
+If you choose to use wired backhaul, which is already recommended, you can expect the satellite’s performance to be the same as the router’s.

 As you can see on the chart, the Netgear almost consistently edged out the eero by a lot.
-The only time the eero did slightly better was in the satellite test with a Wi-Fi 5 client close by.
+The only time the eero did slightly better was in the satellite test with a nearby Wi-Fi 5 client.